-5.1 Types of Contracts
+6.1 Types of Contracts

 Government contracts can be of many types depending on the nature of the item being procured, work to be executed, services required to be rendered and support to be provided.
-The provisions contained in this Manual are not applicable to the contracts for construction works but shall apply to all other contracts.

-5.2 General Principles of Contracting
+6.2 General Principles of Contracting

-As per GFR - 203, 204 (refer Appendix B)
+As per GFR - 224, 225 (refer Appendix - B)

-5.3 Accountability
+6.3 Accountability

-The responsibility for contract management and payment propriety and all aspects associated with it rests entirely with the procuring division / unit.
+The responsibility for contract management and payment propriety and all aspects associated with it rests entirely with the procuring Division / Unit.

-5.4 Changes in the terms of / Amendment to a Concluded Contract and/or Sanction
+6.4 Changes in the terms of / Amendment to a Concluded Contract and/or Sanction

-As per GFR - 203, 204 (refer Appendix B).
-Any term / condition/ stipulation/ requirement of a contract and/or of an EAS can be amended or modified or relaxed only by the CFA with DDG (F) concurrence.
+As per GFR - 224, 225 (refer Appendix - B).
+Any term / condition/ stipulation/ requirement of a contract and/or of an EAS can be amended or modified or relaxed only by the CFA with DDG (F)'s concurrence.

-5.5 Termination of Contract
+6.5 Termination of Contract